minteressa/minteressa.github.io/_posts/2016-07-12-model-assessment.markdown

 ---
 M'interessa project is, in fact, an information retrieval solution.
 So, information retrieval metrics must be used in order to assess the model of the project.

+If the different document groups generated after an infromation retrieval process are...

 _tp_ = true positive, relevant documents that are retrieved

 _tn_ = true negatives, not relevant documents that are not retrived